-Perfecto supports a fingerprint simulation feature that simulates an authorization analysis using the device fingerprint reader.
-Using this feature requires that the application that accesses the fingerprint reader be instrumented (with sensor instrumentation) to let the test/automation script to identify the activation of the fingerprint reader.
+Perfecto supports a sensor authentication simulation feature that simulates an authorization analysis using the device fingerprint reader or face recognition system.
+Using this feature requires that the application that accesses the authentication sensor, be instrumented (with sensor instrumentation) to let the test/automation script to identify the activation of the sensor.

 See the general limitations article.